abdyer/hugo-blog/content/post/dark-family-trees.md

 #### Who is their own ancestor?

 Such a weird thought, right?
 Once again, I'm sorry to be the one to spoil this for you if you missed this juicy bit of the plot, but a couple people in the Dark family trees are their own ancestor. 🤯 While the approach for identifying time travelers involved recursively mapping the tree, we'll need to collect the list of ancestors as we go to identify the self ancestors.
-We can do with with a `data class`, the [`fold` function](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/fold.html), and more recursion:
+We can do this with a `data class`, the [`fold` function](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/fold.html), and more recursion:

 {{< gist abdyer 386a793ca6b550a185b9cf033f567b7a >}}